Introduction

 - Phenylethylamine (sometimes called the "love chemical")

 Cocoa powder is a very low calorie and high fiber way to add delicious chocolate flavor to anything sweet, such as a bowl of yogurt, oatmeal, or smoothie.
-Per 100 g, cocoa powder has the following nutrition facts:
+Plain, unsweetened cocoa powder has very little fat, sugar, and calories, and is full of flavor.

 Nutrient Dense

-Cocoa powder is not only rich in antioxidants but also a good source of several essential minerals, including iron, magnesium, and potassium.
+Cocoa powder is not only rich in antioxidants, but also a good source of several essential minerals, including iron, magnesium, and potassium.
 These nutrients play vital roles in various bodily functions, from energy production to muscle function.

 Unsweetened cocoa powder is somewhat lacking in the vitamin department, but it more than makes up for that in its mineral content.
 It contains the following micro-nutrients per 100 grams: